ysn551/swift-algorithm-club/Linked List/README.markdown

              |         |
              +---------+

-First put the new node before the first node.
+Now put the new node before the first node.
 In this way:

     new.next = head
     head.previous = new